Spot activity of LQ Hya from photometry between 1988 and 2011: Conclusions

 \section{Conclusions}

-We have analysed 24 years of Johnson V-band photometry of the chromospherically active star \object{LQ~Hya} with our recently published CPS method \citep{lehtinen2011continuous}.
+We have analysed 24 years of Johnson V-band photometry of the magnetically active star \object{LQ~Hya} with our recently published CPS method \citep{lehtinen2011continuous}.
 This method models the observed photometry with a variable order Fourier series using a sliding window for choosing the analysed datasets.
 The modelling provides estimates for the light curve mean differential magnitude $M$, total light curve amplitude $A$, photometric period $P$ and primary and secondary light curve minimum epochs $t_{\rm min,1}$ and $t_{\rm min,2}$ as functions of time.

 \object{LQ~Hya} has displayed regular variability in the $M$ and $A$ estimates.
 Especially the variability of the mean differential magnitude $M$ resembles a segment from a quasi periodic time series.
 The variability could be explained with a roughly 13 year spot cycle.
 This is undoubtably the same structure that is behind the 11.4 yr cycle reported by \citet{olah2000multiperiodic}, the 15 yr cycle reported by \citet{berdyugina2002magnetic} and the 13.8 yr cycle suggested by \citet{kovari2004doppler}.
-However, our present data only includes one and a half cycles of this suggested activity cycle.
-This is not enough to conclude whether the mean magnitude variations are indeed periodic.
+However, the data analysed in this paper only includes one and a half cycles of this suggested activity cycle.
+Other studies \citep[e.g.][]{berdyugina2002magnetic,olah2009multiple} have included photometry going back to the end of 1982 which seems to qualitatively support the existence of the 13 yr cycle.
+But even this length of data is not enough to conclude whether the mean magnitude variations are indeed periodic in the long run.